 As everyone’s favorite haunted holiday is approaching, my mind has turned to ghosts and ghouls.

-Here are five spooky and supposedly haunted places in San Jose that are open to visitors right now.
+Here are five spooky and supposedly haunted places in San Jose that you can visit this fall.

 Winchester Mystery House

 San Jose’s most famous haunted house has opened up for the popular annual Halloween Haunt event, as well as their “Unhinged: Nightshades Curse” tour.
 You can find out more and book these tours here.